zimbatm/project-zomboid-launcher/index.md

 Download, unpack, run the app.
 On linux, run `ProjectZomboid.sh`.

+If you have issues, make sure your Java is up to date and read the following section.

 Known issues
 ------------

 * [Ctrl doesn't work to swing the weapons.
 Use the Z key instead.](http://theindiestone.com/mantis/view.php?id=676)
 * Bought the game from Desura and can't login ?
 Just enter the Desura game key.
 No login/password required.
 * The Linux client only works in sandbox mode
+* Mac 10.5 need to update their Java

 Changes
 -------